-When Sideshow Collectibles finally announced they were going to finally release the Emperor as he appeared in Star Wars Episode VI: Return Of The Jedi, 12" collectors started getting extra excited.
+When Sideshow Collectibles finally announced they were going to finally release the Emperor as he appeared in Star Wars Episode VI: Return Of The Jedi, 1:6 Scale Figure collectors started getting extra excited.
 And the reason for their extra excitement was born from the fact that they were making an accompanying Imperial Throne environment to go along with it.
 This is something collectors have wanted even in the 3.75" Hasbro line, so to get it in this scale and of this quality made it extra special.
 Production delays on Emperor Palpatine would mean that his Imperial Throne would ship a full month prior to his availability, leaving collectors to display a very empty throne chair for a short period of time.
 But the wait was worth our while (for the most part).
-Emperor Palpatine is a very good 12" figure, but he is not without some issues.
+Emperor Palpatine is a very good 1:6 Scale Figure, but he is not without some issues.
 Most noticeably, he really doesn't look like the pictures shown on Sideshow's website which means that the figure changed some point in manufacturing.
-Emperor Palpatine is a very good 12" version of the character from Episode VI, but he is a little too fair in the skin complexion department.
+Emperor Palpatine is a very good 1:6 Scale Figure version of the character from Episode VI, but he is a little too fair in the skin complexion department.
 The good news is that the other aspects of him are extremely satisfying.
 Because Emperor Palpatine is a figure that was conceived after Sideshow introduced new and updated 12" figure bodies into their line, he receives premium treatment and has been constructed using the awesome Prometheus body type.
 Light years better than the Art S. Buck figure type, the Prometheus more closely mimics the human form and the way it moves and the way it looks under clothing.